stevedonovan/gentle-intro/src/1-basics.md

 }
 ```
 That little, so-important borrow operator `&` is _coercing_ the vector into a
 slice.
-And it makes complete sense, because the vector is looking after an array of
+And it makes complete sense, because the vector is also looking after an array of
 values, with the difference that the array is allocated _dynamically_.

 If you come from a dynamic language, now is time for that little talk.
 In systems